-Create high-quality, engaging content: Prioritize creating valuable, informative content that appeals to your target audience.
+Create high-quality, engaging content: While speed matters, prioritize creating valuable, informative content that appeals to your target audience.

-Create the right SEO KPIs: Most common ones are total search traffic growth, total organic keywords, total linking domains, etc. In case you run an eCommerce store, conversions from organic traffic is a must.
+Create the right SEO KPIs: Most common ones are total search traffic growth, total organic keywords, total linking domains, etc. In case you run an eCommerce store, conversions from organic traffic through the lance of Customer Lifetime Value (CLV) is a must.